 I-HoP is inviting experts on each topics to conduct the seminars in English.
 Although finding appropriate experts who can provide lectures in English is not easy in Japan, we have so far identified a few who have been providing quality seminars in the past years.
 We are working with other internal organization such as University library and University Research Administrators to provide variety of services and seminars in a most cost-effective manner.
 If you have any suggestions or proposal for the theme, schedule, contents or provider of the seminar, please contact us at firstname.lastname@example.org

 2. Virtual Career Fair by Active Connector

 I-HoP will hold the Career Fair by using Skype which is supported by the job-matching agent “Active Connector” on March 7th and 8th.
-Actual open positions which Active Connector handles will be posted through the Hi-System in the month of February, and you can schedule virtual interview with the agent of Active Connector at I-HoP’s counseling room.
+Actual open positions which Active Connector handles has been posted through the Hi-System on February 22, and you can schedule virtual interview with the agent of Active Connector at I-HoP’s counseling room.
 This is not a direct interview by the recruiting companies, so you can practice your skill.
 The agent may help you define your objective and strength in challenging to the open position(s) through the interview.
 The interview will be conducted either in English or in Japanese.
-Please wait for further announcement through Hi-System for the details.
+Please refer to